GitHub Adoption Decision Tool

 What should you do next?

-• Recommended next step: Track
+• Recommended next step: Watchlist

 • Why: Track product evolution and user behavior first.
 Only deep dive if you are building agentic developer workflows or content in the same lane.